credmark/credmark-model-framework-py/docs/source/components.md

 `context.web3` will return a configured web3 instance with the default block set to the block number of context.
 The web3 providers are determined from the environment variables as described in the configuration section above.
 Currently users will need to use their own alchemy account (or other web3 provider) to access web3 functionality.

+(contract_section)=

 ### Contract

-Credmark simplified the process of getting web3 instances of any contract from any chain.
+Credmark simplifies the process of getting web3 instances of any contract from any chain.
 So you don't need to find and hardcode chain specific attributes and functions within these chains to run your models.

 The model context exposes the `context.contracts` property which can be used to get contracts by metadata or address.
-The contracts are instances of the `Contract` class which are configured and use the web3 instance at specified block number and specified chain id along with additional data based on `constructor_args`.
+The contracts are instances of the {class}`~credmark.cmf.types.contract.Contract` class which are configured and use the web3 instance at specified block number and specified chain id along with additional data based on `constructor_args`.

 Example code for contact class can be found [here](https://github.com/credmark/credmark-model-framework-py/blob/main/credmark/cmf/types/contract.py).